z-shell/zconvey/ZSTYLES.md

-zstyle ":plugin:zconvey" greeting "logo"            # Display logo at Zsh start ("text" – display text, "none" – no greeting) zstyle ":plugin:zconvey" ls_after_rename "0"        # Don't execute zc-ls after doing rename (with zc-rename or zc-take) zstyle ":plugin:zconvey" ask "0"                    # zc won't ask for missing data ("1" has the same effect as always using -a option)
+zstyle ":plugin:zconvey" greeting "logo"            # Display logo at Zsh start ("text" – display text, "none" – no greeting) zstyle ":plugin:zconvey" ls_after_rename "0"        # Don't execute zc-ls after doing rename (with zc-rename or zc-take) zstyle ":plugin:zconvey" ask "0"                    # zc won't ask for missing data ("1" has the same effect as always using -a option) zstyle ":plugin:zconvey" timestamp_from "datetime"  # Use zsh/datetime module for obtaining timestamp. "date" – use date command (fork)
 ```